mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 context.reset_auto_parallel_context()
 ```

-After saving the checkpoint file, users can also use `load_checkpoint`, `load_param_into_Net` to load the model parameters。
+After saving the checkpoint file, users can also use `load_checkpoint`, `load_param_into_Net` to load the model parameters.

 For the three parallel training modes described above, the checkpoint file is saved in a complete way on each card.
 Users also can save only the checkpoint file of this card on each card, take Semi Auto parallel Mode as an example for explanation.

-Only by changing the code that sets the checkpoint saving policy, the checkpoint file of each card can be saved on itself.
+Only by changing the code that sets the checkpoint saving policy, the checkpoint file of each card can be saved by itself.
 The specific changes are as follows:

 Change the checkpoint configuration policy from: